-The private key file is required if the certificate file is in PEM format.
+The private key file is required if the certificate file is of PEM format.

 - Private key password

 The password of the private key file.
 Use for private key files not created by the DICOM viewer.
 Be careful: this password is stored, though encrypted, on your PC.
-It is advised to use the self-signed certificate and private key created by the DICOM viewer.
+It is advised to use the self-signed certificate and private key files created by the DICOM viewer.
 Then no password needs to be entered and stored, a password is constructed at run-time using hardware IDs.

 - Create certificate at startup when missing

-When checked, a self-signed certificate and private key file is created at startup when none are present.
+When checked, a self-signed certificate (.crt and .p12) and private key file (.key) is created at startup when none are present.

 - Create new self-signed certificate and private key

-Press this button to create a new self-signed PEM certificate and private key file.
-A PKCS12 certificate is also stored in the certificates folder.
+Press this button to create a new self-signed PEM certificate (.crt) and private key file (.key).
+A PKCS12 certificate (.p12) is also stored in the certificates folder.
 Both formats are secured with a password constructed with hardware ID's of your computer.